 - You’re missing SLAs or critical user actions due to poor fallback logic

-If any of this rings true, it’s not a messaging problem—it’s a platform problem.
+If any of this rings true, it’s not a messaging problem — it’s a platform problem.

 So, if you want to elevate your users’ mobile app experience and:

-- Build smart, automated journeys
+- Build smart, automated journeys with marketing automation

 - Orchestrate multiple channels in one platform